rantahar/introduction-to-mpi/_episodes/09-testing_parallel.md

 > Smaller units also allow each test to run faster.
 >
 > You might also wish to test the correctness of the whole algorithm.
-> This can be done in essentially the same way, but running essentially the entire
+> This can be done in essentially the same way, but running the entire
 > program or a large section of it in the test.
 > These integration tests are often separated from the unit tests
 > and can take significantly longer to run.